Day 1: New Zealand – – Beijing

 After breakfast, visit Tiananmen Square in the centre of Beijing.
 The square is named after the Tiananmen (Gate of Heavenly Peace) located to its north, which provides entry to the famed Forbidden City.
 The square contains the Monument to the People’s Heroes, Great Hall of the People, National Museum of China, and the Mausoleum of Chairman Mao Zedong.

-Spend the afternoon exploring the sights of Beijing.
-See the Temple of Heaven, a recognised world heritage site by UNESCO.
-An architectural masterpiece, the monument was built between 1406 and 1460 AD and was used by China’s emperors for ceremonies honouring the god of harvests.
-Take a rickshaw tour of Beijing’s ancient Hutong neighbourhoods, and visit a local family.
-Indulge in a traditional Beijing Noodle dish – Zhajiangmian (fried bean sauce noodles) meal at a local restaurant.
-A speciality of Beijing, zhajiangmian is cooked by mixing noodles with vegetables and fried soybean sauce.
-Additional costs applies.
+Optional: Authentic Old Beijing Tour with Temple of Heaven, Hutong Life Tour or Bell Tower, and dinner.
+The Temple of Heaven is recognised as a world heritage site by UNESCO.
+It is an architectural masterpiece and was built between 1406 and 1460 AD.
+The temple was used by China’s emperors for ceremonies honouring the god of harvests.
+Then, go on a tour of Beijing’s ancient Hutong neighbourhoods, and visit a local family where you will learn about tai chi, Chinese calligraphy, and cricket fighting.
+Alternatively, climb up Bell Tower to enjoy a bird’s eye view of old Beijing.
+This package also includes a traditional Beijing Noodle dish – zhajiangmian (fried bean sauce noodles) meal at a local restaurant.
+Additional cost applies.

 Day 3: Beijing (B, L)